About the Collaborative

-The Osher Collaborative for Integrative Medicine comprises an international group of six academic Centers funded by The Bernard Osher Foundation to study, teach, and practice integrative medicine.
+The Osher Collaborative for Integrative Health comprises an international group of eleven academic Centers funded by The Bernard Osher Foundation to study, teach, and practice integrative health.

 - Harvard University (2001)